whooohq/whq-wordpress-starter-elementor/plugins/essential-addons-for-elementor-lite/readme.txt

 - Added : Section Particles effect
 - Added: Filterable gallery capability to remove All label
 - Enhancement : Product Grid element with more features
-- Fixed: invalid calc funciton in progressbar
+- Fixed: invalid calc function in progressbar
 - Few minor bugfix and improvements

 = 2.8.7 - 24/12/2018 =